Project

 Discussion of uncertainties, such as challenges you anticipate in implementing the project, timeline considerations, faulty components, etc. You don’t have to provide a contingency plan for each uncertainty, but you should offer some idea of what a scaled-back project would look like.

 Preliminary list of parts to be ordered, with links.
+For complex components, include a PDF of the datasheet with the Gradescope submission, if possible (to make Milda’s life easier).
 We will give initial feedback for this before ordering parts.
-Keep in mind that each group has a budget of $40.
+Keep in mind that the course is providing each group has a budget of about $10-$15 (you are welcome to use your own parts, especially if you have some lying around!
+Milda also has a selection of parts from previous years).

-Any resources (datasheets, libraries, videos) you’ve consulted in writing this report.
+Any resources (tutorials, libraries, videos) you’ve consulted in writing this report.

 The progress milestone consists of a report (composed of artifacts from the left/design side of the software engineering V-model), a short presentation/demo, and peer reviews.